Northridge Law LLP

 Mike Herbert

-Mike advises clients on a wide range of corporate, commercial and financing matters in the sports and entertainment sectors.
+Mike advises clients on a wide range of corporate, financing and commercial matters in the sports and entertainment sectors.
 He has a particular focus on mergers and acquisitions, joint ventures, investment transactions and receivables financing.
 Mike also acts for clients in the sports industry on corporate governance issues and sponsorship arrangements.
-Recent work highlights include advising: Chelsea FC on its acquisition for £4.25 billion by the Boehly/Clearlake consortium; Michele Kang/YMK Holdings on the creation of the world’s first women’s football multi-club ownership structure; Elliott Advisors on the sale of AC Milan to Redbird Capital Partners; portfolio companies of Bruin Capital (Two Circles and TGI Sport) on their respective acquisitions of TRM Partners and ISG; the RFL on the restructure of the Super League; and The FA on governance matters.
-Mike regularly advises both clubs and lenders on financing work including on a range of receivables transactions in football.
-He also works with high-growth technology companies as part of the Northridge TRACK initiative and has particular experience acting for athlete investors participating in early stage fundraising rounds.
+Recent work highlights include advising: Blue Heaven Holdings on an agreement to sell its majority shareholding in Everton Football Club to The Friedkin Group.
+The Founders of StatsBomb, a global sports data and analytics business, on the sale of the company to Hudl.
+The FA on the transfer of its ownership and operation of the women’s professional game.
+Atairos on acquiring a minority stake in the holding vehicle of Aston Villa.
+Michele Kang on the creation of the world’s first women’s football multi-club ownership platform.
+Thierry Henry and Cesc Fabregas on their equity arrangements in Como 1907.
+Chelsea FC on its acquisition for £4.25 billion by the Boehly/Clearlake consortium.
+Elliott Advisors on the sale of AC Milan to Redbird Capital Partners.
+Portfolio companies of Bruin Capital (Two Circles and TGI Sport) on their respective acquisitions of TRM Partners and ISG.
+The Welsh Rugby Union on its Professional Rugby Agreement with the regional teams.
+A number of financial institutions on the purchase of transfer fee receivables in European football.
+He also works with high-growth technology companies as part of the Northridge TRACK initiative and has particular experience acting for athlete investors participating in early-stage fundraising rounds.

 Ian Lynam